Fane-Nathan/CAG-Project/INITIAL.md

 4.  **Persistent Chat History:** All interactions between the user and the AI will be logged and stored to maintain conversational context.
 This history will be used in subsequent prompts to enable fluid, multi-turn dialogues.

 This feature combines real-time data acquisition, intelligent caching, and stateful conversation management to provide users with up-to-date, context-aware, and efficient AI-driven insights.

+A self-contained FastAPI application will run as a separate process, providing a dedicated API for the AI agent to interact with and manage its caching and history database (Redis).
+This server will be configured via `settings.json` and can be run locally for development or deployed to Vercel for production.

+Key functionalities of this server include:
+-   **Cache Management:** Endpoints for storing, retrieving, and invalidating cached LLM responses and crawled data.
+-   **Chat History Management:** Endpoints for logging, retrieving, and managing conversational turns and context.
+-   **Health Checks:** API endpoints to monitor the status and availability of the Redis connection and the server itself.
+-   **Configuration:** The server will read its Redis connection details and other operational parameters from a `settings.json` file, allowing for flexible deployment environments.

 ## EXAMPLES: